Chumbi

 Map of lower Chumbi Valley (Survey of India, 1923): Chema is at the intersection of the Amo Chu Valley and the route from Nathu La.

 Chumbi (春丕 (Chūn pī)) is a historic village in the Chumbi Valley or the Yadong County of the Tibet Autonomous Region of China.
 It is in the valley of the Amo Chu River, where the route from Sikkim's Cho La Pass meets the Amo Chu Valley.

 The "Chumbi Valley" of the European nomenclature derives its name from the village of Chumbi.
 (Note: It is likely that prior to the European involvement, the term "Chumbi Valley" might have been used only for the lower Chumbi Valley below Yatung.
-The Tibetans call the overall Chumbi Vally "Tromo" with its headquarters at Phari.)
+The Tibetans call the overall Chumbi Valley "Tromo" with its headquarters at Phari.)

 It was the administrative center of the lower Chumbi Valley until the Chinese take-over of Tibet in 1950, after which Yatung became its headquarters.
 Chumbi is also associated with the Sikkim's royal family, which had a summer palace in the village.